brenoliradev/svelte-standalone/README.md

 Svelte Standalone streamlines the process of transforming your Svelte code into standalone scripts.
 With it, you can:

-- **Bundle all of your Svelte components**: It uses `Vite` and `@sveltejs/vite-plugin-svelte` to bundle _every component_, compatible with both Svelte 4 and earlier versions.
+- **Bundle all of your Svelte components**: It uses `vite` and `@sveltejs/vite-plugin-svelte` to bundle _every component_.
+It can support Svelte 5 - with the `npm i svelte-standalone@beta` - and Svelte 4 - with `npm i svelte-standalone`.
-- **Fully type-safe (or not)**: If you want full TypeScript support, Svelte Standalone is ready for that.
+- **Write code as your standard workflow**: If you want full TypeScript support, Svelte Standalone is ready for that.
 If TypeScript isn't necessary, it works without it — _it'll just work_.
-- **No complicated tweaks**: Focus on writing your Svelte components, and let `svelte-standalone` handle the bundling.
-No need for complex setup or tweaks.
+- **Don't worry about tooling**: Focus on writing your Svelte components, and let `svelte-standalone` handle the tooling - it'll minify/compress your JavaScript, purge your CSS and also provide fully typesafe boilerplate.
+Leaving to you no need for setup the bundling yourself.
-- **Create reactive components**: `svelte-standalone` includes Svelte reactive and also leverages [svelte component api](https://v4.svelte.dev/docs/client-side-component-api).
+- **Create reactive components**: `svelte-standalone` includes `svelte` reactivity. _For svelte 4 it also leverages [svelte component api](https://v4.svelte.dev/docs/client-side-component-api)_.
-- **Broad support**: Works seamlessly with any node package manager.
+- **Use your favorite node package manager**: `svelte-standalone` is fully compatible with any node package manager.
-- **Adaptive features**: If `svelte/kit` is included, `svelte-standalone` will generate a route for your bundled components.
-If `storybook` is included, `svelte-standalone` will generate stories for you.
-Use it however you like.
+- **Choose your features**: Use what you want.
+It has **optional** support for **tailwindcss**, **typescript**, **svelte/kit** and **storybook** - if you just want to use plain svelte, you can.
-- **Shareable components**: Have multiple Standalone components?
-Why not share your Svelte components between them? `svelte-standalone` can handle it.
+- **Share components**: If you have multiple standalone components, feel free to share them as you would in any Svelte app. `svelte-standalone` can handle it.
 [Learn more here!](https://github.com/brenoliradev/svelte-standalone/tree/shared-demo)

 # How to use it?

 Install it with `npm install svelte-standalone` and that's it.
 Create components with `npx standalone create` and build them with `npx standalone build`.

-### For svelte 4: `npm install svelte-standalone@latest` for svelte 5 `npm install svelte-standalone@beta`.
+### For svelte 4: `npm install svelte-standalone` for svelte 5 `npm install svelte-standalone@beta`.

 # How to create a new component?